DanReker/CoAggregators/simulations/README.md

 	./run_OpenMM.sh simulation_directory ../data/pair_composition.tsv

-where simulation_directory links to a directory where simulation files will be stored
+where simulation_directory links to a directory where simulation files will be generated.
+Note: "simulation_directory needs to contain all mol2 files.

 Step 4.
 Automated analysis of simulations
 ```